seniorcorel/fnd-ivs-auction-demo-simple/README.md

 - Go to the AWS Console and access the Interactive Video Service page
 - Select “Channel” tab on the left hand sidebar
-- Click the orange button “Create channel” on the top right corner.
+- Click the button “Create channel” on the top right corner.
-- Enter a channel name, and click the orange “Create channel” button on the bottom
+- Enter a channel name, and click the “Create channel” button on the bottom
 - Once it's created, click your channel name in the list to go to details page
 - From the channel, details page, copy the following keys: